 Hikawa Shrine in Omiya is steeped in history.
 2000 years of it.
 It is one of the many reasons people visit this shrine for hatsumode.
 Another is that the Omiya branch is the head of all 280 Hikawa Shrines throughout Japan.

 Each year approximately 2,000,000 people visit the shrine.
 The walkway to the shrine is said to be the longest in Japan.
-The location within Omiya park makes it a popular choice for a first shrine visit with children.
+The location within Omiya park makes it a popular family choice for the Japanese New Year tradition of Hatsumode.

 New Year Hours: 6 am to 5 pm (usually 9 am to 4 pm)